JohanWranker/johanwranker.github.io/_posts/2023-10-08-vehicle-charging.md

 categories:
   - Blog
 ---
-Two identical vehicle chargers installed spring 2021.
+Two identical vehicle chargers installed June of 2021 by ALf Ericsson i Lerum Elektriska.
 The load balancing (and activation control) are managed by [Enegic](https://enegic.com/) module

 ## Charger